 When added to drinks, the flavor tends to be subtle but does have that distinctive vanilla note.
 For this reason, vanilla powder really shouldn't be called "vanilla flavoring" as it is more of an ingredient in something than a strong taste on its own.

 - Taste: Subtle vanilla flavor with no sweetness.

-Vanilla bean sugar has been infused with both vanilla extract and beans for a robust vanilla flavor in every granule of sugar.
-We carry four varieties of vanilla bean sugar - classic, peppermint, lavender, and spiced.
-Each is delicious on its own, but they can also be used in just about anything - from coffee and tea to cereal or desserts - though the vanilla flavor will be slightly milder in baked goods compared to the more concentrated flavor of vanilla extract.
+We infuse our Vanilla Bean Sugar with both vanilla extract and beans for a robust vanilla flavor in every granule.
+This can also be used in just about anything - from coffee and tea to cereal and sprinkled on berries or used in desserts - though the vanilla flavor will be slightly milder in baked goods compared to the more concentrated flavor of vanilla extract.